asbjornu/bitbear.org/music/legacy/_posts/1996-02-01-cant-move-that-block.md

   amp: 159581
 ---

-This unconventional 3-channel chiptune was created with Scream Tracker 3 on
+This unconventional 3-channel [chiptune] was created with Scream Tracker 3 on
 {% date %}.
 Shared and published, not for pride, but for brevity.

+[chiptune]: /music/chiptunes